LFE89/nello_one_without_cloud/README.md

 It works, because nello frequently sends a message to the "map" topic, indicating it is waiting for a connection and is ready to start the connection establishment process (our chance!).
 To send the "unlock" security bypass sequence only once, will not work everytime.
-Since nello first responds, after it sent the "map" message.
+Because nello first responds, after it sent the "map" message.
 To overcome this problem, it would be the best solution to wait until nello sent a "map" message (<2 s).
 For simplification and other test reasons, I just continue sending the sequence multiple times, until nello responses with an "n_ack" (or until a cancellation limit is reached, for other reasons..).